Charles Boarman Harris

-Dr. Charles Boarman Harris (November 6, 1857 – January 2, 1942) was an American physician and surgeon.
+Charles Boarman Harris (November 6, 1857 – January 2, 1942) was an American medical doctor and surgeon.
 The grandson of Rear Admiral Charles Boarman, he was among the original settlers in Pembina, the first settlement in the Dakota Territory.
 Harris was the first doctor to serve the general population in Pembina County, and to be medically licensed, serving as the county physician for nearly 60 years.
 At the time of his death in 1942, he was the longest serving physician and surgeon in the state of North Dakota.

 Early life and career

 Charles Boarman Harris was born in Charles Town, Virginia on November 6, 1857.
 He was the son of Susan Martha (née Boarman; 1830–1921), the daughter of Rear Admiral Charles Boarman, and Jeremiah Harris (1819–1881), a wealthy landowner and merchant.
 His maternal uncle, Dr. Charles Boarman (1828–1880), headed to California in the early 1850s and helped settle Amador County.
 Rear Admiral Boarman, a veteran of the War of 1812 and Mexican–American War, played a role in the secession of West Virginia from Virginia proper in 1861.
 Charles Harris' father, however, enlisted in the Confederate Army and served as a member of Ashby's Cavalry during the American Civil War.

 Harris grew up on a farm near the Bloomery region in Jefferson County.
 He was later educated in Charles Town, West Virginia, and then Baltimore, Maryland, where he studied medicine at the College of Physicians and Surgeons.
 Harris graduated from the institution on March 3, 1880, and spent the next eighteen months practicing medicine in Martinsburg, West Virginia.